Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

 with $m$ given by

 while the specific values for the parameters $\gamma$ and $\delta$ and their redshift dependence are shown in Table~\ref{tab:par}.

-Quite interestingly, the depletion of baryons in the Magneticum simulations is more pronounced than in TNG-300, a difference that increases at low redshift.
-At $z=0$, a depletion of about 10 percent is observed for Magneticum even for the most massive clusters, while the baryon content in TNG-300 clusters saturates to the cosmic value already for $M_{\rm vir}\simeq 2\times 10^{14} M_\odot\, h^{-1}$.
+Interestingly, the depletion of baryons in the Magneticum simulations is more pronounced than in TNG300, a difference that increases towards lower redshifts.
+At $z=0$, a depletion of about 10 percent is observed for Magneticum even for the most massive clusters, while the baryon content in TNG300 clusters saturates to the cosmic value already for $M_{\rm vir}\simeq 2\times 10^{14} M_\odot\, h^{-1}$.

 \end{appendix}